AckerlyXu/heima/articles/virtual-machines/linux/extensions-features.md

 az vm extension delete --name customScript --resource-group myResourceGroup --vm-name myVM
 ```

-You can remove an extension by using the following steps in the Azure Portal:
+You can remove an extension by using the following steps in the Azure portal:

 1. Select a virtual machine.
 2. Choose **Extensions**.